 Bertrand, Pierre Joseph

-Joseph Pierre Bertrand is a contemporary artist from Quebec whose works combine elements of street art, graffiti, comics and children's drawings.
-The artist first studied architectural drawing which gave him great experience with structure and composition.
-These studies also made it easier for him to understand the decomposition of conventional art.
+Joseph Pierre Bertrand is a contemporary artist from Quebec whose works are a cross between street art, graffiti, comics and children's drawings.
+The artist initially trained in architectural drawing which prepared him for the structure and composition of drawing.
+This training also made it easier for him to understand decomposition in conventional art.

-Influenced by the father of abstraction Vassily Kandinsky, the neo-expressionist movement, the new fauvist movement of the 70s and 80s, and by the naive art of certain American artists.
-These influences have allowed the artist to free himself from the acquired structure and the dogma of aesthetics imposed by advertisers and other contemporary influences.
-With acrylics and various mixed mediums, Joseph Pierre Bertrand applies color directly to surfaces without restrictions or limitations.
+Influenced by the father of abstraction Wassily Kandinsky, by the neo-expressionist movement, by the new Fauvist movement of the 70s and 80s but also by the naive art of certain American artists.
+His influences allowed him to free himself from the acquired structure and the dogma of aesthetics imposed by advertisers and other contemporary influences.
+Among his preferred mediums, we find acrylic and different mixed techniques; Joseph Pierre Bertrand therefore applies the colors directly to the surface, without restriction or limitation.